ernuynk/ernuynk/README.md

 I have been graduated MSc Data Science in 2021 and also I'm working in Data Science field since 2020.

-- 🔭 I’m currently working on Python, L2L (MES), APIs and some industrial solutions.
+- 🔭 I’m currently working on L2L (MES-APIs), Data Science applications (in Manufacturing) and some industrial solutions with Python.
 - 💬 Read out my blogs on [Medium](https://ernu.medium.com)

 ### 📫 Reach me at